EIT-Pathogena/client/README.md

 # GPAS client

 The command line interface for the GPAS mycobacterial platform.
 The client enables privacy-preserving sequence data submission and retrieval of analytical output files.
 Prior to upload, sample identifiers are anonymised and human host sequences are removed.
-For the best experience, a multicore machine with 16GB of RAM running Linux or MacOS is recommended.
+A multicore machine with 16GB of RAM running Linux or MacOS is recommended.